Valentina-Haddad25/Valentina-Haddad25/README.md

 Projects in artificial intelligence, machine learning, or cybersecurity.
 I'm also open to opportunities in digital outreach or technical roles that bridge my computer science and English backgrounds.

 ### 🤔 I’m looking for help with ...
-I'm interested in learning more about advanced data analytics!
+I'm interested in learning more about Cybersecurity!

 ### 💬 Ask me about ...
 AI applications in government, my experience with robotics research, or my love for creating art and video games.